BIOE - Biology-Ecological

 BIOE 521 Conservation Biology: 3 Credits (3 Lec)

-PREREQUISITE: BIOE 370, BIOB 420, STAT 216Q and either STAT 217 or STAT 337.
+PREREQUISITE: BIOE 370, BIOB 420, STAT 216Q and STAT 337.
 (F) RECOMMENDED: STAT 411 A broad survey of conservation biology, emphasizing approaches related to demography/population dynamics and evolution.
 Less extensively considers approaches related to community/ecosystem/landscape ecology.
 Approaches include empirical field studies, mathematical models, using R for modeling and empirical analysis, reading primary literature, writing a research paper and presenting a research talk.
 Co-convened with BIOE 440.
 Offered in fall

 BIOE 522 Birds of Prey: 2 Credits (1 Lec, 1 Lab)